brendencoffey/joe-marketing-site/blog/testimonials/caffe-ladro-18-locations.md

 ---
-title: "Caffe Ladro Upgrades All 18 Locations to joe Point-of-Sale"
+title: Caffe Ladro Upgrades All 18 Locations to joe Point-of-Sale
-date: 2023-08-08
+date: 2023-08-08T00:00:00.000Z
-author: "Cass Clark"
+author: Cass Clark
-category: "joe-pos"
+category: joe-pos
+excerpt: >-
-excerpt: "The iconic Caffe Ladro in Seattle upgrades to the joe Point-of-Sale for Coffee Shops platform to boost their digital relationships and compete with Starbucks."
+  The iconic Caffe Ladro in Seattle upgrades to the joe Point-of-Sale for Coffee Shops platform to boost their digital relationships and compete with Starbucks.
 featured: true
+featured_image: /images/blog/testimonials/caffe-ladro-18-locations.jpg
 ---

 ## Highlights